tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/模板接口/极速高清转码模板接口/新增极速高清转码模板_intl_en.md

 ## Feature Description
-This API (`CreateMediaTemplate`) is used to create a top speed codec template.
+This API (`CreateMediaTemplate`) is used to create a top speed codec transcoding template.

 ## Request